AbdallahHemdan/MiniMax/README.md

 ---

-- `Even though the following AI plays perfectly, it might choose to make a move which will result in a slower victory or a faster loss.
-Lets take an example and explain it.`
+- Even though the following AI plays perfectly, it might choose to make a move which will result in a slower victory or a faster loss.
+Lets take an example and explain it.

-- `Assume that there are 2 possible ways for X to win the game from a give board state.` - Move A : X can win in 2 move - Move B : X can win in 4 moves
+- Assume that there are 2 possible ways for X to win the game from a give board state.

+  - Move A : X can win in 2 move
+  - Move B : X can win in 4 moves

-- `Our evaluation function will return a value of +10 for both moves A and B. Even though the move A is better because it ensures a faster victory, our AI may choose B sometimes.`
+- Our evaluation function will return a value of +10 for both moves A and B. Even though the move A is better because it ensures a faster victory, our AI may choose B sometimes.
-- `To overcome this problem we subtract the depth value from the evaluated score.
+- To overcome this problem we subtract the depth value from the evaluated score.
 This means that in case of a victory it will choose a the victory which takes least number of moves and in case of a loss it will try to prolong the game and play as many moves as possible.
-So the new evaluated value will be` - Move A will have a value of +10 – 2 = 8 - Move B will have a value of +10 – 4 = 6
+So the new evaluated value will be
+  - Move A will have a value of +10 – 2 = 8
+  - Move B will have a value of +10 – 4 = 6

 ```cpp
 #include <bits\stdc++.h>